albertattard/java-boot-camp/02 - Data Types.md

     $5 ==> 7
     ```

-    We can import the `max()` method so that we can invoke it by its name.
+    We can import all methods available in the `Math` class so that we can invoke these methods by their name.

     ```jshelllanguage
     jshell> import static java.lang.Math.*

     jshell> max(a, b)
     $5 ==> 7

+    jshell> PI
+    PI ==> 3.141592653589793
     ```

     A list of functions available in the Math class can be found [here](https://docs.oracle.com/en/java/javase/14/docs/api/java.base/java/lang/Math.html).